progrium/prototypes/qmux/SPEC.md

       data is sometimes represented as an array of bytes, written byte[n], where n is the number of bytes in the array.

-   uint64
+   uint32

-      Represents a 64-bit unsigned integer.
-Stored as eight bytes in the order of decreasing significance (network byte order).
+      Represents a 32-bit unsigned integer.
+Stored as four bytes in the order of decreasing significance (network byte order).
+For
+      example: the value 699921578 (0x29b7f4aa) is stored as 29 b7 f4
+      aa.

    string

       Arbitrary length binary string.
 Strings are allowed to contain arbitrary binary data, including null characters and 8-bit characters.
-They are stored as a uint64 containing its length (number of bytes that follow) and zero (= empty string) or more bytes that are the value of the string.
+They are stored as a uint32 containing its length (number of bytes that follow) and zero (= empty string) or more bytes that are the value of the string.
 Terminating null characters are not used.